ExtensionEngine/tailor/README.md

 * Bundle client by issuing `npm run build`
 * `npm run start`

-## :books: Activities' structure
+## :books: Content repository structure
-Activities' stucture can be altered through `.activities-rc.json` file.
+Repository stucture can be altered through `.activities-rc.json` file.
 Use the `.activities-rc.json.example` file as a template: `cp .activities-rc.json.example .activities-rc.json` and enter configuration details.
 It's also possible to use `.activities-rc.js`, by using `module.exports` to export the structure.
 By default, the file is searched for in the root of the project.
 If a custom location or a custom name is needed, it can be provided through the `activitiesConfig` param to any of the build scripts (without the extension), for example:
 `npm run dev:client -- --activitiesConfig=server/.custom-activities-rc`

 Activities' structure is defined by the following properties:

 ### `ASSET_GROUP`
-???
+Key for base content group

 ### `PREVIEW_URL`
 A string template that will be interpolated on the client using two route params, `courseId` and `activityId`, into a preview URL for each activiy.
 Example: